What Tools Does A Gunsmith Use?

 Becoming a gunsmith will not only allow you to repair and replace parts on firearms, but also allow you to utilize your imagination and creative skills.
 Many gunsmiths create one-of-a-kind, custom, decorative, and modified firearms.
 The gunsmithing process allows an individual to conceive an idea and manufacture the piece using their skills.
 A gunsmith must have the practical knowledge, expertise, and tools to safely modify, create, or repair firearms.

-A gunsmith must possess many tools when working with metal and wood.
+A gunsmith should possess many tools when working with metal and wood.
 The gunsmith trade requires the use of basic hand tools such as screwdrivers, wrenches, pliers, and hammers.
 When working with metal, gunsmiths may use files, stones, anvils, and punches.
 A gunsmith must be incredibly accurate and technical when creating or repairing a firearm, as measurements can determine the safe firing of a firearm.

 Tools such as outside and inside calipers, which measure length, are necessary for accurate measurements.
 Tools such outside and inside micrometers, which measure the circular metalwork of a firearm, are imperative to the safety of a firearm.
 Clamps and vice grips are imperative when a gunsmith is working on a firearm, as it safely holds a firearm in place.